What is a Fartlek?

 Runners should plan their route ahead of time to calculate distance.
 Mapping out a repeatable loop is ideal, which will allow runners to better streamline their workout, says Griffin.

 Beginners should incorporate HIIT runs one to two times per week.
 Griffin recommends beginners follow each HIIT workout by two days of rest to help with soreness.
-Beginners should remember to listen your body.
+If you are a beginner, you should remember to listen to your body.
 Patience is key to avoid injury while slowly building up stamina with a new workout routine.

 Consult your physician prior to beginning an exercise program, specifically if you have a cardiovascular or respiratory history.

 Want to learn more about your risk for heart disease?
 Take a free online quiz to learn more.

 About the Author